Essential items for your car emergency kit to keep you safe

 Mobile phone with charger

 A charged mobile phone allows you to call roadside assistance and (if necessary) emergency services for help after a car breakdown.
-Bring a compatible phone charger as well as a fully charged power bank on your drives to keep your phone charged and ready to use.
+Take a compatible phone charger as well as a fully charged power bank on your drives to keep your phone charged and ready to use.

 Bottled water and non-perishable food